sourcegraph/about/handbook/support/p4-enablement.md

 ## Interacting with Perforce dogfood

-To add repos to the perforce dogfood server follow the following procedure:
+To add repos to the Perforce dogfood server follow the following procedure:
 - [Dogfood Perforce server](#dogfood-perforce-server)
   - [Setting up](#setting-up)
   - [Interacting with Perforce dogfood](#interacting-with-perforce-dogfood)